-Limitations on Liability for Violations of this Agreement.
-EXCEPT FOR A BREACH OF SECTION 9 IN NO EVENT SHALL EITHER PARTY BE LIABLE FOR ANY INDIRECT, SPECIAL, INCIDENTAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES OF ANY KIND (INCLUDING LOST PROFITS) REGARDLESS OF THE FORM OF ACTION WHETHER IN CONTRACT, TORT (INCLUDING NEGLIGENCE), OR OTHERWISE, EVEN IF SUCH PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
+8. LIMITATION OF LIABILITY.
+EXCEPT FOR A BREACH OF SECTION 7 IN NO EVENT SHALL EITHER PARTY BE LIABLE FOR ANY INDIRECT, SPECIAL, INCIDENTAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES OF ANY KIND (INCLUDING LOST PROFITS) REGARDLESS OF THE FORM OF ACTION WHETHER IN CONTRACT, TORT (INCLUDING NEGLIGENCE), OR OTHERWISE, EVEN IF SUCH PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
 EXCEPT FOR A BREACH OF SECTION 9 OR THE INDEMNIFICATION OBLIGATIONS OF SECTION 11, IN NO EVENT SHALL A PARTY'S MAXIMUM AGGREGATE LIABILITY EXCEED THE TOTAL AMOUNT PAID TO REGISTRY OPERATOR UNDER THE TERMS OF THIS AGREEMENT FOR THE IMMEDIATELY PRECEEDING 12 MONTH PERIOD.
 BECAUSE SOME JURISDICTIONS DO NOT ALLOW THE EXCLUSION OR LIMITATION OF LIABILITY FOR CONSEQUENTIAL OR INCIDENTAL DAMAGES, IN SUCH JURISDICTIONS, THE PARTIES' LIABILITY FOR CONSEQUENTIAL OR INCIDENTAL DAMAGES IS LIMITED TO THE MAXIMUM EXTENT PERMITTED BY LAW.

+9. INDEMNIFICATION.

-Indemnification.
-Registrar, at its own expense and within thirty (30) calendar days after presentation of a demand by RO under this Section, will indemnify, defend and hold harmless RO, the Registry Services Provider, their affiliates, subsidiaries and subcontractors, and the respective directors, officers, employees, representatives, agents, affiliates, and stockholders or each of them (each an "Indemnified Person"), against any claim, suit, action, other proceeding of any kind (a "Claim") brought against that Indemnified Person based on, arising from, Registrar's domain name registration business, including, but not limited to, Registrar's advertising, domain name application process, systems and other processes, fees charged, billing practices and customer service, or any other business conducted by Registrar; provided, however, that in any such case: (a) RO or any other Indemnified Person provides Registrar with reasonable prior notice of any such Claim, and (b) upon Registrar's written request, RO or any other Indemnified Person will provide to Registrar all available information and assistance reasonably necessary for Registrar to defend such Claim; provided further that Registrar reimburses RO and such other Indemnified Persons for their actual and reasonable costs incurred in connection with providing such information and assistance.
-Registrar will not enter into any settlement or compromise of any such indemnifiable Claim with respect to a particular Indemnified Person without the prior written consent of such Indemnified Person, which consent shall not be unreasonably withheld.
-Registrar will pay any and all costs, damages, liabilities, and expenses, including, but not limited to, reasonable attorneys' fees and costs awarded against or otherwise incurred by RO and other Indemnified Persons in connection with or arising from any such indemnifiable Claim.
+9.1.
+By Registrar.
+Registrar, at its own expense and within thirty (30) calendar days after presentation of a demand by RO under this Section, will indemnify, defend and hold harmless RO, the Registry Services Provider, their affiliates, subsidiaries and subcontractors, and the respective directors, officers, employees, representatives, agents, affiliates, and stockholders or each of them (each an "RO Indemnified Person"), against any claim, suit, action, other proceeding of any kind (a "Claim") brought against that RO Indemnified Person based on, arising from, Registrar's domain name registration business, including, but not limited to, Registrar's advertising, domain name application process, systems and other processes, fees charged, billing practices and customer service, or any other business conducted by Registrar; provided, however, that in any such case: (a) RO or any other RO Indemnified Person provides Registrar with reasonable prior notice of any such Claim, and (b) upon Registrar's written request, RO or any other RO Indemnified Person will provide to Registrar all available information and assistance reasonably necessary for Registrar to defend such Claim; provided further that Registrar reimburses RO and such other RO Indemnified Persons for their actual and reasonable costs incurred in connection with providing such information and assistance.
+Registrar will not enter into any settlement or compromise of any such indemnifiable Claim with respect to a particular RO Indemnified Person without the prior written consent of such RO Indemnified Person, which consent shall not be unreasonably withheld.
+Registrar will pay any and all costs, damages, liabilities, and expenses, including, but not limited to, reasonable attorneys' fees and costs awarded against or otherwise incurred by RO and other RO Indemnified Persons in connection with or arising from any such indemnifiable Claim.